youkidearitai/legacy_mbstring/README.md

 - [mb_detect_encoding() results for UTF-7 differ between PHP 8.0 and 8.1 (if UTF-7 is present in the encodings list and the string contains '+' character) #10192](https://github.com/php/php-src/issues/10192)
 - [mb_detect_encoding() detects UTF-8 emoji byte sequence as ISO-8859-1 since PHP 8.1 #7871](https://github.com/php/php-src/issues/7871)

-This function should to moving forward.
+mbstring should to moving forward.
 However, some PHP users left behind old behavior.
 This fact is created that motivate it.

 ## Instllation